Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 5

 rent on you next when he raises the price of

-to hear that she knows five letters ^now.
-The dearlittle nice pet.
-She will be quite a grown up
+to hear that she knows her letters ^now.
+The dear

-little lady when her Daddy comes home.
+little lady when, her Daddy, comes home.
 She

 will be quite a 'little pal' like Katie you